 Whilst journeying back to the UK and nursing a thoroughly bruised wallet, I had two really important epiphanies.
 Important because perhaps they represent the real value of attending such a conference.
 Surprisingly what I valued most about attending Sync Summit was some perspective.
 Let me expand on this a little:

 Drive a taxi, clean windows, tutor your instrument, in fact do anything necessary to support the music because there is nothing more important.
-You'd be in the fine company of many of the worlds most brilliant composers.
+You'd be in the fine company of many of the worlds most brilliant composers and musicians.

 - The world is full of exquisite music!
 However, it's positively overflowing with dull and uninspiring music.
 Indeed it's so full of the average or sub average that finding the good or exceptional is becoming harder and harder.
 This is where the role of curator comes in.
 We would do well to support the resurgent indie label phenomenon that has sprung up, like a wild meadow, in the fallow ground left behind by the collapse of the world's major labels.
 Looking back to labels such as impulse or ECM it's easy to see the creative vision behind the releases and the importance of strong curatorship.
 Thankfully a similarly strong vision of music is currently demonstrated at labels such as Warp, where their releases have changed the landscape of music with albums from artists such as Aphex Twin or Flying Lotus